StegmannJCSDA/CRTM_tutorial/K-Matrix_SVD/README.md

 # Short Description
-This tutorial provides a very short example how the K-matrix result computed with the CRTM in the `CRTM_tutorial/K-Matrix_test` folder can be further processed.
+This tutorial provides a very short example of how the K-matrix result computed by the CRTM in the `CRTM_tutorial/K-Matrix_test` folder can be further processed.
 The aim of the test case here is to compute and plot the **singular values** and **singular vectors** of the **K-matrix** for further analysis.
 Such a decomposition of the matrix can be used to e.g. identify the *null space* and the *row space* of the sounding measurement.